 Byrek, (pronounced Buur-ek) consists of fresh dough, thinly rolled with many layers and stuffed with savory fillings.
 It is made in a large round pan, baked and crispy on the outside and moist and somewhat steamed on the inside, kind of like a noodle.
 It is great fast food, and a huge triangle slice can be purchased for around a dollar.
 My favorite filling is spinach with farm cheese or caramelized onion and meat.
 I have not yet attempted to make this in my kitchen.
-It involves a lot of rolling with a thin dowel, patience and purity of heart...all of which I don't posses.
+It involves a lot of rolling with a thin dowel, patience and purity of heart...all of which I don't possess.

 Qofte, (pronounced Cho-f-tay) which I am proud to say that I am a master of, is much like the ubiquitous meatball found in almost all cultures.
 This elongated meat shaft (I know, poor choice of words, but they're funny.) looks like a breakfast sausage link.
-Each family, town, and province, has their own recipe for this meaty goodness.
+Each family, town, and province, has its own recipe for this meaty goodness.
 From north to south, I ask for it in every restaurant and home I have been privileged to enter.